Pills & Automobiles

 "Pills & Automobiles" is a song written and performed by American singer Chris Brown featuring American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black.
 Production was handled by OG Parker, The Martianz and Smash David.
 The song was released through RCA Records on August 4, 2017, as the fourth single from Brown's eighth studio album, Heartbreak on a Full Moon (2017).

-"Pills & Automobiles" received positive reviews from music critics, that complimented the song's catchiness and its production, noting it as a detachment from Brown standard R&B type of music, adapting his skills into trap music.
+"Pills & Automobiles" received positive reviews from music critics, who complimented the song's catchiness and production, noting it as a departure from Brown’s standard R&B style, applying his skills to trap music.
 In the United States, "Pills & Automobiles" reached number 16 on the Hot R&B/Hip-Hop Songs chart, and number 46 on the Billboard Hot 100 chart, and was certified triple platinum by the Recording Industry Association of America (RIAA).
-Its music video, shot at Splash Kingdom Waterpark, in California, was released on August 25, 2017, and displays a large pool party, where Brown and his dancing crew showcase some dancing choreographies.
+Its music video, shot at Splash Kingdom Waterpark, in California, was released on August 25, 2017, and displays a large pool party, where Brown and his crew perform choreographed dances.